Surf Forecasts and Marine Weather - No Hype - Just the Facts!

 Subsurface Waters Temps

-TAO Array: (3/25) Today in the far West Pacific the 30 deg isotherm is gone.
-The 29 degree isotherm was easing west wavering near 177W.
-The 28 deg isotherm line was retrograding east from 135W and was mostly just warm anomalies from off Ecuador being pushed west by trade winds.
-The 24 degree isotherm extended the whole way across the Pacific and was shallow but stable in the east at 20m deep.
-Anomaly wise, warm anomalies were losing coverage and now only +1 deg while getting compressed to the surface fast under the East Pacific at 25m deep from Ecuador west then 75m deep out to 160W.
+TAO Array: (5/2) Today in the far West Pacific the 30 degree isotherm was all but gone reaching east to 160E with the 29 degree isotherm backtracking west to 169W.
+The 28 deg isotherm line was gone east of 140W.
+The 24 degree isotherm extended the whole way across the Pacific and was shallow but stable in the east at 25m deep.
+Anomaly wise, warm anomalies were at +1 degs over the equatorial Pacific but mostly compressed to the surface (25-30m deep) in the east and building down to 150m deep in the west.
 El Nino is gone subsurface.
-Cold water at -2 was filling the entire Equatorial Pacific below 150m in the west rising to 20m in the east with a core to -4 degs just east of the dateline down 150m.
-The hi-res GODAS animation posted 3/19 indicates cold water in control from Ecuador west to 125W.
-The remnant warm surface water from El Nino getting pushed west by trades starting at 120W and points west of there.
+A large pool of cold anomalies at -4 degs were down at 120m deep between 110W-175W reaching east and weaker to a point along Ecuador basically filling the entire Equatorial Pacific.
+The hi-res GODAS animation posted 4/28 indicates cold water was in control from Ecuador west to 130W at the surface and at depth west to 160E.
+The last remnant warm surface water from El Nino was getting pushed west by trades starting at 140W and points west of there.
 Cold water was filling the entire equatorial Pacific thermocline below it.
 La Nina is developing.
 The GODAS animation is 1 week behind the TAO data but also is more detailed and accurately depicted since its satellite based.

-Sea Level Anomalies: (3/19) Sea heights over the equatorial Pacific were negative at -5 cms over the entire area and -10 cms from the Galapagos to 140W and building in density.
-Per the Upper Ocean Heat Anomaly Histogram (3/19) cold water was filling the Equatorial Pacific and -0.5 to -1.5 degs east of 140W.
+Sea Level Anomalies: (4/28) Sea heights over the equatorial Pacific were negative at -5 to -10 cms east of 160W with a pocket at -15 cms near the Galapagos.
+Per the Upper Ocean Heat Anomaly Histogram (4/28) cold water was filling the Equatorial Pacific at -0.5 to -2.0 degs from Ecuador to 160W.
 El Nino is gone from the subsurface perspective and now clearly turning to La Nina.

 Surface Water Temps